-India is the largest democracy in the world, with a population of more than a billion.
+India is the largest democracy in the world, with a population of over 1.2 billion.

-Although its economy has expanded rapidly in recent years, the country contains the largest concentration of poor people in the world and almost half of children are underweight (one of the highest rates globally).
+Although its economy has expanded rapidly in recent years, India contains the largest concentration of poor people in the world and almost half of children are underweight (one of the highest rates globally).

 ActionAid India was our first country programme, established in 1972 it now reaches over one million people.